biopragmatics/oquat/docs/invalids/prefix/go.md

 ## `fypo`: Fission Yeast Phenotype Ontology

-Identifiers for this prefix are given incorrectly correctly in `fypo`.
+Identifiers for this prefix are given incorrectly in `fypo`.
+See the [GitHub repository](https://github.com/pombase/fypo).

 | external_xref            |   usages_count | usages                                                                                                                                                        |
 |--------------------------|----------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------|